7shi/dante-la-el/Inferno/MT/compare-en.md

 where you will hear the desperate cries,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">115</td><td>
-where you will hear the desperate screams
+where you will hear the desperate cries,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">115</td><td>
-Where you will hear the desperate screams,
+where you will hear the desperate cries,
 </td></tr>
 <tr><td>DeepL</td><td align="right">115</td><td>
 Where thou shalt hear the desperate cries,